microsoft/WindowsAppSDK/specs/AppLifecycle/Restart/restartApi.markdown

 ### Reunion Restart API components

-1. Expose a new function: **RequestRestartNow** function to enable any app (win32/packaged win32, UWP, WinUI apps) to terminate and restart itself on command, and to provide an arbitrary command-line string for the restarted instance.
+1. Expose a new function: **RequestRestartNow** function to enable any packaged or unpackaged Win32 app to terminate and restart itself on command, and to provide an arbitrary command-line string for the restarted instance.